-The Department proposed to add language at 20.6.2.5004.A(4)(a) NMAC of the Underground Injection Control ("UIC") regulations to include geochemical and geophysical parameters in the requirements that must be met to allow operation of certain types of UIC wells, including aquifer storage and recover ("ASR") projects.
+The Department proposed to add language at 20.6.2.5004.A(4)(a) NMAC of the parameters in the requirements that must be met to allow operation of certain types of UIC wells, including aquifer storage and recover ("ASR") projects.
 Tr.
-Vol. 3, 710:7-20; Hunter Direct, 9:20-10:5.
-Ms. Hunter testified that physical and geochemical parameters are important components of water quality that must be reviewed and likely modeled prior to injection into an underground source of drinking water.
+Vol. 3, 710:7-20; Hunter Direct, 9:20- water quality that must be reviewed and likely modeled prior to injection into an underground source of drinking water.
 Injecting water that meets standards into an existing aquifer can adversely impact water by causing unforeseen reactions in the subsurface, such as mobilization of toxic metals that were adhered to soil particles.
 Ms. Hunter testified that it is important to look at the physical and geochemical parameters of the whole aquifer system, not just contaminants in the source water, in order to address potential contamination that could be created simply by combining two incompatible waters that, on their own, meet all Safe Drinking Water Act standards.
 Tr.
 Vol. 3, 710:21-712:8.
 Ms. Hunter testified that other states such as California have recognized this issue with ASR projects, and have taken regulatory action to address it.
 Tr.
 Vol. 3, 712:9-713:1.